Take these 6 steps to strengthen customer loyalty with data

-One key to achieving success in today’s D2C world is strong customer loyalty.
+One key to achieving success in today’s D2C world is to build customer loyalty.
 Data is the driver in uncovering and solving customer’s pain points, and in turn, building loyalty in an increasingly competitive landscape.

 When used properly, relying on data helps you to avoid guessing games and gives you the freedom to take action in the best interest of your customers (think: less time spinning your wheels on operational details and more time being creative and launching impressive campaigns).
 It can also help you deliver personal, relevant experiences to your customers so they keep coming back.

-Here are 6 actions you can take to strengthen your customer loyalty:
+6 data-driven actions to strengthen your customer loyalty

 In order to use data, you need to have data.
 That means you’ll need to collect information from all of your systems, including point-of-sale (POS) systems, connected IoT products, websites, mobile apps, CRM platforms, and so on.
 Finding a robust tool that can compile and analyze all of these data points, and integrate well with all of your systems, should be your first priority.

 As you fill your data storehouse, you’ll uncover trends not only related to your audience as a whole, but also to individual customers and what they care about most.
 Using these trends, you’ll be able to piece together a more complete picture of each buyer’s profile: what they like and don’t like, where you can find them, and how and when they make purchase decisions.
 The powerful combination of browsing data, cart abandonment statistics, previous purchases, and other customer-centric information can tell a coherent story about needs and concerns, and help you offer them better solutions.